03

 Data Binding

 Angular will make the communication between a component and a DOM to make it easy to define an interactive application without pulling and pushing the data.
-The two different types of data binding are:
+The two different types of data binding in Angular are:

 Services

-Services are being used to reuse the code.
+Angular Services are being used to reuse the code.
 Services have been created for the code which is the standard one for more than one component.
 The decorator is mainly providing the meta-data which will allow the services to be injected into the client component as a dependency.
 Angular 8 then differentiates an element from a service to increase the reusability and modularity.

 Meta-data